campbelldurbin/MIST-4610-Project-2/README.md

 ![Screenshot (331)](https://github.com/user-attachments/assets/0bfa8b6a-f937-4ef5-a999-25ee9e21a2ba)
 ![Screenshot (333)](https://github.com/user-attachments/assets/e6d11fe5-a661-4a28-873a-18eeb1b41fc5)

 To answer Question 2, we examined the average response time for the highest-performing beats within each agency.
 To focus the analysis on beats with the fastest average response times, we filtered the average response time to only include those beats who had an average response time between 0 and 1,440 minutes (24 hours).
-Visually, it is evident that the policy agency MCFM's beats have the lowest average response times, but we also calculated the percentage of beats that could be classified as high-performing within each agency by dividing the number of beats with an average response time between 0 - 1,440 by the total number of beats per agency and found the top performing agencies to be as follows:
+Visually, it is evident that the policy agency MCFM's beats have the lowest average response times, but we also calculated the percentage of beats that could be classified as high-performing within each agency by dividing the number of beats with an average response time between 0 - 1,440 minutes by the total number of beats per agency and found the top performing agencies to be as follows:
 - MCFM: 68.2% (30/44)
 - TPPD: 52.6% (10/19)
 - MCSO: 47.1% (8/17)